inaos/iron-array-python/README.md

 git submodule update --recursive
 ```

-Also, having the iorn-array C library integrated as a submodule allows to quickly update to its latest commits in develop branch easily (even if the iron-array-python repo has not been updated to use the latest version yet):
+Also, for developers it is good to konw that having the iron-array C library integrated as a submodule allows to quickly update to its latest commits in develop branch easily (even if the iron-array-python repo has not been updated to use the latest version yet):

 ```bash
 git submodule update --remote --recursive